sthbrx/sthbrx.github.io/content/blog/2023-03-23-when-a-date-breaks-booting-the-kernel.md

 I tried tracing the usage of `init_uts_ns`, but didn't get very far.

-By now I'd already posted this in chat, and another developer Joel was also investigating this bizarre bug.
+By now I'd already posted this in chat and another developer, [Joel Stanley](https://shenki.github.io/), was also investigating this bizarre bug.
 They had been testing different timestamp values and made the horrifying discovery that the bug sticks around after a rebuild.
-So you could start with a broken build, set the timestamp back to the correct value, and the resulting kernel would _still be broken_.
+So you could start with a broken build, set the timestamp back to the correct value, rebuild, and the resulting kernel would _still be broken_.
 The boot log would report the correct time, but the root disk mounter panicked all the same.

 ## Getting sidetracked